 Skills in the molecular biosciences are rapidly developing.
-This course will prepare students for several common techniques, giving them both a theoretical grounding and practical experience in experimental design so that they can use these new skills in their current and future research career.
+This course will prepare students for several common techniques, giving them a grounding in experimental design so that they can use these new skills in their current and future research career.

 Aims and Objectives

 Having successfully completed this module you will be able to:

 - Demonstrate competency in analysing and interpreting data to quantify expression of a gene of interest.

 - Use biological sequence databases to understand the gene arrangement, and important sites and domains of a gene and protein of interest.

 - Use software to create maps of genes and vectors suitable for use in different experimental techniques.

 - Present work in oral or written form that discusses molecular biology experiments on your gene or protein of interest.